 Sevilla, located in southern Spain, is the capital of Andalusia.
 Sevilla is an old and beautiful city in southern Spain!
 It is easily accessible by train from many parts of Spain.
 Studying in Sevilla provides the unique opportunity to explore Spanish--especially Andalusian--culture in a large city that is not overwhelmingly so.
 Sevilla's architecture provides a history lesson as Spanish and European elements mix with remaining Moorish structures to create a city that never fails to impress and inspire all who visit.
 There are many historical buildings and in many parts of the city, especially in the older parts of town, some streets are mainly pedestrian.
 There are many orange trees in Sevilla and Andalusia and during certain times of the year, the smell of oranges fills the air.
 Like many Spanish towns, people are out strolling and eating even late at night!

-Prerequisite: must have completed SPAN 300 or SPAN 301.
+Advanced Track (SAS) Prerequisite: Must have completed (or are currently taking) SPAN 300 or SPAN 301.

 Intermediate Summer Session One and Business Track

 Students will take SEVI 261 and a course which is eligible for allied credit toward the minor during the UNC in Sevilla first summer session.